-64. Question deleted as of December 17, 2021 update.

-65. Should individuals receiving a third or booster dose with an mRNA vaccine receive the full dose?
+- 68. Question deleted as of December 17, 2021 update. - 69.
+Should individuals receiving a third or booster dose with an mRNA vaccine receive the full dose?

-Ontario recommends that residents of long-term care homes, residents of retirement homes, elderly (65 years of age and older) living in other congregate living settings and moderately to severely immunocompromised individuals receive the full dose of either Moderna (100 mcg) or Pfizer-BioNTech (30 mcg) for a third dose as part of a primary series 12 or booster dose.
+Ontario recommends that residents of long-term care homes, residents of retirement homes, elderly living in other congregate living settings and moderately to severely immunocompromised individuals receive the full dose of either Moderna (100 mcg) or Pfizer-BioNTech (30 mcg) for a third dose as part of a primary series13 or booster dose.